apache/petri/content/pages/index.md

 only Apache Petri PMC members and Apache Members can subscribe) and introduce yourself!
 We don’t have any forms or questionnaires, but may introduce these should the need arise..

+### Do you have additional questions?

+Please read our FAQ (/faq) or ask questions on discuss@petri.apache.org